mattdonnelly/MDHTMLLabel/README.md

 - Auto-detection of URLs not wrapped in anchor tags
 - Bold and italic text styles
 - Color and stroke styles
-- Identation, kerning and line spacing settings
+- Indentation, kerning and line spacing settings
 - Text shadow styles

 <p align="center" >